bienjaroslav/Linux-SuperKaramba-system-monitor/README.md

 ## Usage
-- install SuperKaramba package into your KDE desktop (installation depends on the distro you use)
+- install SuperKaramba package into your KDE desktop (installation depends on the Linux distro you use)
 - download the widgets with the image resources and copy onto your computer
 - import the widgets into SuperKaramba